pjbartlein/REarthSysSci/md/github.md

 ## Synchronizing files ##

 Simply placing a file in, e.g. `/User/username/Projects/geog490project/docs/` does not move it to the GitHub repository, and onto GitHub pages.
-There are two ways to move move the files: 1) using the GitHub client built into RStudio, and 2) using the GitHub Desktop app (`GitHub Desktop.app` on MacOS, `GitHubDesktop.exe` on Windows.
+There are two ways to move the files: 1) using the GitHub client built into RStudio, and 2) using the GitHub Desktop app (`GitHub Desktop.app` on MacOS, `GitHubDesktop.exe` on Windows.
 Both work approximately the same way, comparing files between the local computer and the local repository (in the `.git` folder), and noting which files are newer.
 Those files can then be "staged" and "committed" to the local repository.
 Once there, they can be "pushed" to the GitHub repository.